DPBandA/job-management-tracking-system/doc/Development.md

   Network Administrator, System Administrator.
 - Enter the approval limits in the production database using info from the file sent by Donna.
+- Enter purchaseRequisition system option and copy the Purchase Requisition.jrxml for now.
+Later this will be done in "Form templates" tab in Business Entities. file to the jasperreports folder.